Linseed oil paints

 On exterior surfaces, the linseed oil in the Colour degrades over the years due to weathering.
 After about 2 to 3 years, the pigments can lie dry on the wood and can be easily rubbed off.
 Before repainting, it is sufficient to wipe the surface with a damp cloth.
 If the surface is still smooth, it does not need to be sanded.
 A thin application of linseed oil fixes the loose pigments and quickly restores lustre to dull areas.

-Compared to modern synthetic colours, linseed oil paint has some clear advantages, but also disadvantages:
+Compared to modern synthetic colours, Linseed oil paints have some clear advantages, but also disadvantages:

 Advantages: